Tonet21/Syllogistic_reasoning_LLM/README.md

 When installing the requirements, change the cuda version of torch to your cuda.
-Now it is set at cu121 (12.1 version).
+Now it is set to cu121 (12.1 version).

+The model is quite heavy, consider using quantization (these changes have to be made in the Mixtral.py file) ´´´ quantization_config = BitsAndBytesConfig(

+        load_in_4bit=True,

+        bnb_4bit_quant_type="nf4",

+        bnb_4bit_compute_dtype="torch.float16",)

+model = AutoModelForCausalLM.from_pretrained("mistralai/Mixtral-8x7B-v0.1", token= access_token, quantization_config=True, device_map="auto")
+´´´

 There are a few files:
 syllos: produces a list of the 256 from a dictionary called sylloExamples, which can be changed.